-If you have no church or para-church organization backing you and you need an outside source of funding, low-interest Student Loans can be an important source of support for your Doctor of Ministry studies.
-Private banks or organizations may be able to assist you with continuing education loans.
+If you have no church or para-church organization backing you and you need an outside source of funding, private banks or organizations may be able to assist you with continuing education loans.
 You may want to check out The Fund for Theological Education or Student Lending Analytics.
 Another web site that may provide helpful information is Student Aid on the Web.
 You may find information on the Public Service Loan Forgiveness Program.

 More information on outside sources of funding can be found here: Funding-from-Other-Sources.cfm.

 *Tuition for qualified Military Chaplains, Arrow Leadership graduates, and Th.M. in Preaching graduates approved to Advanced Standing is less, being billed for eight quarters over two years.